urvishp13/2008-NBA-Finals/README.md

 ✅ Change the design<br>

 My additions were:<br>
-✅ Turn into an interactive game<br>
+✅ Turn into an interactive game that emulated a real basketball experience<br>